 • 5-10% intro to training (gate skiing).

-Pick up/Drop Off Drop off and pick up on snow in front of the Moonbeam Lodge at the base of Tude Dudes.
+Pick up/Drop Off Drop off and pick up on snow in front of Moonbeam Lodge.
 Please arrive 15 minutes prior to program start time.

 Preparedness